Home » English Article » Udio vs Suno (Dec 2025 Update): Vocals, Editors, Stems, Pricing & Legal Changes

 Feature Suno Udio

-Latest version v5 (paid tiers); Free runs v4.5-All Allegro v1.5 (verify in-app)
+Latest version v5 (paid tiers); Free runs v4.5-All Allegro v1.5 (current default model)

 Best for Speed, in-song iteration, content/shorts Vocal clarity, cohesive harmonies, polished mixes

-Vocal quality Lifelike, expressive Crisp, present, genre-accurate
+Vocal quality Lifelike, expressive, strong across many genres Crisp, present, often more “sung” and genre-accurate

-Instrumentation Good, genre-blending Strong, especially rock/metal
+Instrumentation Good, genre-blending and consistent structures Strong, especially rock/metal and melody-led styles

-Uploads Longer uploads on paid tiers (up to ~8 min)
+Uploads Longer uploads on paid tiers (up to ~8 min) Uploads on paid tiers mainly for guiding ideas; details can change with licensed platform rollout

-Pricing (Monthly) Indicative: Pro ≈ US$10, Premier ≈ US$30 (≈20% off annually) Standard: US$10 (2,400 credits/mo) · Pro: US$30 (6,000 credits/mo)
+Pricing (Monthly) Pro: US$10/mo (or US$96/yr ≈ US$8/mo); Premier: US$30/mo (or US$288/yr ≈ US$24/mo) Standard: ≈ US$10 (2,400 credits/mo) · Pro: ≈ US$30 (6,000 credits/mo)

-Free tier 50 credits/day (~10 songs), non-commercial 10/day + 100/mo backup credits; cap ~3 u-130 songs/day on free & trials
+Free tier 50 credits/day (~10 songs), non-commercial 10/day + 100/mo backup credits; cap ~3 u-130 songs/day on free & trials; attribution required when publishing

 Suno pricing structure

 Suno uses a simple, tiered credit system.
 The Basic (Free) plan grants 50 credits/day (about ten songs) for non-commercial use, while paid tiers expand monthly credit pools and include commercial terms.
-If you exhaust monthly credits on a paid plan, Suno falls back to the same 50/day until your next refresh.
+If you exhaust monthly credits on a paid plan, Suno falls back to the same 50/day pattern until your next refresh.[4][10][11]

-Current Suno pricing (Nov 2025)
+Current Suno pricing (Dec 2025)

-• Basic (Free): 50 credits/day (~10 songs), non-commercial; access to v4.5-All.
+• Basic (Free): 50 credits/day (~10 songs), non-commercial; access to the v4.5-All model on the free tier.

-• Pro: $10/mo or $96/yr (~$8/mo), 2,500 credits/month, commercial use, paid top-ups available.
+• Pro: US$10/mo or US$96/yr (~US$8/mo), with 2,500 credits/month, commercial use, and optional paid top-ups.

-• Premier: $30/mo or $288/yr (~$24/mo), 10,000 credits/month, commercial use, higher headroom.
+• Premier: US$30/mo or US$288/yr (~US$24/mo), with 10,000 credits/month, commercial use, and higher headroom for heavy catalogs.

-Last checked: Nov 2025.
+Last checked: Dec 2025.

 Udio pricing model

-Udio plans (Nov 2025)
+Udio plans (Dec 2025)

-Last checked: Nov 2025.
+Last checked: Dec 2025.

 More on AI Music Pricing & Rights (Nov 2025)